radius-project/radius/docs/content/tutorial/dapr-microservices.md

 {{% alert title="💡 HTTP services" color="primary" %}}
 HTTP services in Radius are *internal*, meaning that they are not exposed to internet traffic by default.
 {{% /alert %}}

-{{% alert title="💡 Ports" color="primary" %}}
-Other technologies you might have used specify `ports` as part of the container definition.
-Radius supports that style of definition as well, but it is more useful to attach operation details like port numbers to *behavior* and *protocols*.
-This is how Radius helps you capture the logical meaning behind the details.
-{{% /alert %}}

 ### Deploy application